appium/appium/docs/en/advanced-concepts/multiple-xcode-versions.md

-## Running appium with multiple Xcode versions installed
+## Running Appium with multiple Xcode versions installed

-If you have multiple Xcode installations you may choose which toolset appium should use with one of two ways:
+If you have multiple Xcode installations you may choose which toolset Appium should use with one of two ways:

 ### xcode-select tool